pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_package.hbs.md

 # tanzu insight package

-Use this command to get help for package commands.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight package` to get help for the package commands.

 ## <a id='options'></a>Options